 Café Crema is a mixed coffee drink recipe popular in neighboring Italian and Swiss regions.
-This delicious drink is made with espresso, full-fat milk, sugar, and, believe it or not, a layer of corn starch.
+This delicious drink is made with espresso, full-fat milk, sugar, and, believe it or not, a layer of cornstarch.
 It’s thick, creamy, and has a festive vibe to it.

 Today, we can only see a variant of “café crema” that uses a very long shot of espresso.